 The insurance trap

 Old or new cars, the one common theme running through buying an auto in Germany is insurance.
-Cars have to be insured before they hit the road.
+You must insure a car before you drive it.
 Both proof of car insurance and roadworthiness inspection must be shown before the car can be registered.
-The co-called Versicherungsbestätigung can be obtained at any insurance office or online insurance service.
+Get the Versicherungsbestätigung at any insurance office or online insurance service.
 Nowadays it is common practice to send it via email along with an insurance code.
 The insurance market is a highly competitive place in Germany at present, so shop around for the best deal.
 The consumer group Stiftung Warentest publishes comparative listings of insurance company policies.
 Insurance rates vary and depend on numerous factors; you may want to check one of the many insurance web sites that calculate the insurance rate.

 In Germany, you need Haftpflichtversicherung (liability insurance) for your car.
-Vollkaskoversicherung (comprehensive collision insurance) is sometimes required on cars that are being financed.
+Vollkaskoversicherung (comprehensive collision insurance) is sometimes necessary on cars that are being financed.
 It is often advisable for new cars.